Mickekofi/EyeTubeBot/Documentation_For_End_User/EyeGaming.md

 ## 🌟 Why Join the EyeTubeBot Referral Challenge?

 1. **Earn Cash for Sharing:**
-   - Earn **$1** for every 1 new subscribers referred through your unique referral link.
+   - Earn **$1 to $100** for every 1 to 100 new subscribers referred through your unique referral link.
 More referrals, more cash!

 2. **Unlock Free Subscriptions:**
    - Hit **50 referrals** and enjoy a **3-day free subscription** as a reward for your efforts.